 - A. Public Notification (Prior to Planning Board): Level 1, 2, 3 and 4. - B. Neighborhood Meeting (15.3.7): Optional. - C. Additional Public Notification for Large Scale Amendments: If the land development map amendment directly affects more than fifty (50) properties, owned by at least fifty (50) different property owners the Town may elect to utilize a Level 6 notification.
-When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601 and 160D-602. - D. Review by Planning Board: The Planning Board shall conduct a public hearing and receive public input on the proposed amendment and shall make recommendations to the Board of Aldermen regarding whether to approve or deny each proposed amendment within sixty-four (64) days of its first consideration on the matter. - 1.
-Recommendation for Approval: If the Planning Board makes a favorable recommendation, the matter shall be scheduled a public hearing before the Board of Aldermen. - 2.
-Recommendation for Denial: If the Planning Board makes a negative recommendation, the petitioner may, within thirty (30) days after written notification from the town clerk, request that a public hearing be held by the Board of Aldermen on the matter.
-This appeal process does not apply to amendments initiated by the Board of Aldermen or planning department.
-These amendments go immediately to the Board following a recommendation by the Planning Board.
+When this occurs, the town may use the expanded published notice provisions found in the North Carolina General Statutes at Section 160D-601 and 160D-602. - D. Review by Planning Board: The Planning Board shall conduct a public hearing and receive public input on the proposed amendment and shall make recommendations to the Town Council regarding whether to approve or deny each proposed amendment within sixty-four (64) days of its first consideration on the matter. - E. Review by Town Council: The Town Council shall conduct a public hearing and receive public input on the proposed amendment within a reasonable time following the public hearing before the Planning Board.
+If the Planning Board makes a negative recommendation, the petitioner may, within thirty (30) days after written notification of the Planning Board's decision and no less than twenty-four (24) hours prior to the public hearing scheduled before the Town Council, request a continuance of the Town Council hearing to revise the application to address matters raised by the Planning Board.